GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 Also, it's worth noting that doing TDD helps building the basis of our test pyramid: if for every piece of code we write we have an underlying test to support it, the basis of the pyramid will increase effortlessly.

+> TDD it's not about just changing the order of write-code vs write-test, it about changing how we code.
+It works by forcing us to think "how are we gonna test this?" before thinking "how are we gonna make this work?".
+So writing the test JUST after you wrote the code it's not a little difference, it's a big difference and it's not even close to doing TDD.
+TDD is not always the best way to develop something, sometimes you just want to write an experiment to discover or research something, and this is fine.
+Just don't lie to yourself that you are doing TDD when you're obviously not.

 Next are some practices we believe are good to follow while writing tests with TDD:

 - **Test Isolation:** one test should never affect other test.
 If I have one test broken, I have one problem.
 If I have two tests broken, I have two problems.
 This also implies that the tests are order independent.